metalalive/e_commerce/services/order/README.md

 cargo build  --bin web
 cargo build  --bin rpc_consumer
 ```
-- you can add the following options along with the command `cargo build`
+- the following options can be applied along with the cargo command
   - `--features mariadb` , to enable MariaDB database in this service.
   - `--features amqprs` , to enable publish / subscribe operations to AMQP broker in this service.
   - or enable all options , such as `--features "mariadb amqprs"`